cschiewek/devise_ldap_authenticatable/README.md

       attr_accessible :login, :password, :remember_me
       ...
     end

+and finally change the authentication key in the devise initializer :

+	Devise.setup do |config|
+	  ...
+	  config.authentication_keys = [ :login ]
+	  ...
+	end

 I recommend using :rememberable, :trackable, :timeoutable as it gives a full feature set for logins.